byterubpay/byterub-site/_posts/2017-07-02-logs-for-the-Community-meeting-held-on-2017-07-02.md

 **\<sgp>** d.
 Roadmap
 **\<sgp>** Anyone have a question?
 **\<hyc>** you skipped c?
-**\<pigeons>** because the goal isnt to support privacy overlay networks, the goal is to reduce some points of leakage in monero
+**\<pigeons>** because the goal isnt to support privacy overlay networks, the goal is to reduce some points of leakage in byterub
 **\<sgp>** oops
 **\<sgp>** long day
 **\<sgp>** c.
 Recent developments